 Without a dedicated revenue stream, parking facilities absorb capital that could be used for clinical care.

-For this reason, “free healthcare parking” is a misnomer.
+“free healthcare parking” is a misnomer.
 Even without charges, healthcare parking will never be free — the cost will always be realized somewhere in the continuum of actions and services that make up the patient experience (PX).

 Thus, it’s to everyone’s benefit to have a self-sustaining parking asset — one that features a community-driven and compassionate parking rate plan, with options to suit every budget and circumstance.